Send Me an Angel

 “The circumstances are too rough; I won’t survive anyway.
-He’s lost the message completely and isn’t listening.
+He’s lost and he isn’t listening.
 Look at how reckless he’s become.
 I’m sorry.
-We will have to start again.”
+And I can’t do it again.”

 She nodded and took his hand.
 They walked along the hill and began to ascend.

 Samhjodi allowed the body to dissolve and stretched out.
 The relinquishing of the body was a wonderful recollection.
 He felt the presence of her beside him and remembered her as Anmbhal.
 Together, they merged into the everything.

 All the voices of all those that were involved morphed into a discussion about what he’d decided and whether he would try again.

 Anmbhal said, “it’s not just his choice, is it?”